Stupid-Git/node-webrtc/README.md

 # High level changes for Raspberry PI
 The mainline node-webrtc uses libwebrtc.a static library for each platform.
 We have cross compiled libwebrtc.a for ARM platform on Ubuntu linux, and checked in gzipped version of the static library in git.
+This also contains the low-level SSL fix I ended up submitting to core webrtc: https://bugs.chromium.org/p/webrtc/issues/detail?id=6763 which enabled webrtc to work with openssl embedded with node instead of boring SSL (google's default SSL implementation that comes with webrtc)

 # Preamble